Radarr/Radarr/README.md

 * Importing movies from various online sources, such as IMDb Watchlists (A complete list can be found [here](https://github.com/Radarr/Radarr/issues/114))
 * Full integration with Kodi, Plex (notification, library update)
 * And a beautiful UI
+* Importing Metadata such as trailers or subtitles
+* Adding metadata such as posters and information for Kodi and others to use

 ### Planned Features

-* Importing Metadata such as trailers or subtitles (\*)
-* Adding metadata such as posters and information for Kodi and others to use (\*)
-* Dynamically renaming folders with quality info, etc. (\*)
+* Dynamically renaming folders with quality info, etc. (Currently working partially.) (\*)
 * Supporting custom folder structures, such as all movie files in one folder (\*)
-* Supporting multiple editions per movies (waiting on The Movie Database to finish their implementation)
+* Supporting multiple editions per movies (\*)
-* Supporting collections of movies, such as James Bond
+* Supporting collections of movies, such as James Bond (\*)

 **Note:** All features marked with (\*) are set to be in the first release of Radarr.